TheMrMilchmann/MJLOptions/README.md

 #### Symbols and naming
 - Terminal symbol names start with an uppercase letter, e.g. `String`.
-- Nonterminal symbol names start with lowercase letter, e.g. `command`.
+- Nonterminal symbol names start with lowercase letter, e.g. `line`.
 - Each production starts with a colon (:).
 - Symbol definitions may have many productions and are terminated by a semicolon (;).
 - Symbol definitions may be prepended with attributes, e.g. start attribute denotes a start symbol.